open-policy-agent/opa/docs/docs/cicd/pr-checks.md

 Optionally, a **summary job** can use OPA to validate that all required jobs passed, providing a single required status check for branch protection.

-## Example: Monorepo Test Selection (GitHub Actions)
+## Example: Test Selection (GitHub Actions)

-Consider a monorepo with a frontend, backend, and shared documentation:
+Consider a repository with a frontend, backend, and shared documentation:

 ```
 my-project/